moses-b-alexander/stgnn-aqf-praxis/readme.md

 python src/main.py > visualization.txt
 ```

-This will produce the table of prediction errors and diagnostic metrics from the trial and 52 summary visualizations of forecasting mean absolute errors, model parameter counts, and training durations.
+This will produce the table of forecasting errors and diagnostic metrics from the trial and 52 summary visualizations of forecasting mean absolute errors, model parameter counts, and training durations.

 ---